Symmetry breaking in chaotic many-body quantum systems at finite temperature

 \textit{Conclusions.---} In this paper, we demonstrated the power of entanglement asymmetry in understanding the universal properties of finite-temperature eigenstates of local chaotic many-body Hamiltonians.
 Using the asymmetry, we determined the effective conserved charge in the energy eigenstates resulting from the locality of interactions.
 As we showed, this charge generates the $U(1)$ symmetry in the ensemble of random states that describes the statistical behavior of the finite-temperature eigenstates.
 We found that it corresponds to the on-site part of the chaotic Hamiltonian.
 The explicit form of this charge is essential for extracting predictions from the $U(1)$-symmetric random state ensemble.
 For instance, it allows us to calculate the asymmetry with respect to other non-conserved $U(1)$ charges, as illustrated in this work.
 The ensemble of random states endowed with this conserved charge well captures the entanglement asymmetry over the whole range of energy density of the spectrum.

-Note that our results only rely on the locality of the Hamiltonian interactions.
+Our results only rely on the locality of the Hamiltonian interactions.
 Therefore, we expect that they are universal for chaotic local spin Hamiltonians.
-In fact, in~\cite{sm}, we present some numerical results supporting this conjecture for other Hamiltonians with the same on-site terms as~\eqref{model}, but different interactions.
+In~\cite{sm}, we present some numerical results supporting this conjecture for other Hamiltonians with the same on-site terms as~\eqref{model}, but different interactions.

 Interesting avenues for future research include the analysis of the universal properties of asymmetry in chaotic models where the appropriate reference random state ensemble contains multiple commuting $U(1)$ charges, as in Ref.~\cite{lr-24}, or in systems with non-Abelian symmetries~\cite{phfr-23,mly-23,bdk-24}.
 It would also be compelling to explore other applications of our results for the $U(1)$-symmetric random state ensemble, such as in the characterization of the stationary state of highly chaotic dynamics~\cite{glhr-24}.